Editor’s Note: This post was originally published on September 20, 2016 and was updated for accuracy and comprehensiveness on Sept 19, 2019.

 They leveraged this approachable branding by creating a brand community with their rewards program.
 While they do reward members for social sharing and making purchases, their program is primarily centred around the power of referrals.

 Each referral creates a potential new customer and shows that existing customers trust and love the product.
-For a new, thriving business like Happy Way, this is incredibly important.
+For a growing food and beverage small business like Happy Way, this is incredibly important.
 With a continuous cycle of engaging and sharing embedded into their brand experience, the Happyway Fam program will help them continue to experience this exciting growth for years to come.

 Starbucks’ Starbucks Rewards

-Not only is this program one of the best loyalty programs in the food and beverage industry, it is also one of the best loyalty examples in the world.
+Not only does Starbucks have one of the best loyalty programs in the food and beverage industry, but it is also one of the best in the world.
 Starbucks has done a fantastic job motivating loyalty in their customers.

-With their loyalty program, Starbucks put together an amazing loyalty explainer page and even a video to quickly explain how to use the program and the benefits you receive.
+Starbucks put together an amazing loyalty explainer page to quickly explain how to use their loyalty program and the benefits you receive.

-The second area that Jones excels in is how they use their loyalty program to establish a sense of community.
-By selling soda online, Jones knows that they are asking customers to trust their brand and their product without tasting it first.
-While it's initially hard for customers to trust companies without a reference point, they do trust other customers!
-Incentivizing shoppers to share their opinions with points creates more of a conversation around the products and offers new customers valuable social proof.
+The second area that Maggie Louise excels in is how they use their loyalty program to establish a sense of community.
+By selling gourmet chocolate online, Maggie Louise knows that they are asking customers to trust their brand and product without tasting it first.
+While it's initially hard for customers to trust companies without a reference point, they do trust other customers, especially their friends!
+Incentivizing shoppers to share the brand with their personal networks creates more of a conversation around the products and offers potential customers valuable social proof.

-As you can see, Jones offers program members points for leaving product reviews, as well as engaging on social and making purchases.
+As you can see, Club Cocoa offers points for referring the product, as well as engaging on social and making purchases.
 This social community establishes trust for new shoppers by offering evidence that previous customers love the product.
-With valuable rewards on the table, Jones Soda has ensured that this cycle will continue with every new member of their program.
+With valuable rewards on the table, Maggie Louise has ensured that this cycle will continue with every new member of their program.

 I hope the above examples have inspired you to find ways to improve your own food and beverage brand’s retention strategy.
 Since we’ve had the privilege of developing rewards programs for so many businesses in this industry, we've compiled three of our loyalty best practices, just for you: